-Building a shed with waterproof feature for the inside part is already a common practice.
+Building a shed with waterproof features for the inside part is already a common practice.
 However, it is possible to forget about the outside – which is actually important considering it has to fight against rain or snow.

 How to Install Drip Edge on Shed Roof

-- To make sure of a proper fit, make a cut when you get to the corner where the eave meets rake edge.
+- To make sure of a proper fit, make a cut when you get to the corner where the eave meets the rake edge.
 Set the drip edge over the rake edge and put a mark on a spot one inch further from where the drip edge starts to overhang.

-- Install drip edge like usual and form corner by bending the flap.
+- Install drip edge like usual and form a corner by bending the flap.
 This corner will be completed when the drip edge is installed on the rakes.

 - After the drip edge has covered the eaves, lay the underlayment so it is set under the drip edge on the rake area but above the drip edge on the eave area.

 - Install out the drip edge on the rake by using a nail, just like the prior method.

 - Install the drip edge on the rake over the top part of the flap left when you install it at the eave part, on the area where the edge of the eave and rake meet.